AlanBerg/ADSEE.TIB/README.md

 Special attention will be paid to data science in non-technical universities and its application in non-technical business, were previous knowledge in this area is not mandatory.

+The lectures were/are originally presented at the the [University of Siegen](https://www.uni-siegen.de/start/index.html.en) February/March 21